Automation rules are very powerful and can help assign shipping services automatically to the orders based on certain criteria of your choosing.

 If you have a specific Invoice template that needs to be printed and auto selected when you print an invoice, you can select that template from the dropdown.
 This means that when you print an invoice from the orders page it will look at the rule and know what template to use.

-Alternatively, if you would like an invoice to only be printed at the time of shipping, you can enable this by selecting "Auto-print at the time of shipping" tick box.
+If you would like an invoice to only be printed at the time of shipping, you can enable this by selecting "Auto-print at the time of shipping" tick box.

 The packing slip dropdown will also allow you to select the desired template that you would like to print at the time of shipping.

+Note!
 Both of the dropdowns will only show you the available templates to you on your account and any templates that you have created yourself.

 Add internal notes